 Changes in your diet affect your gut and bacterial colonies within a few days.
 The bacteria in your gut need nutrition.
 If you feed the good bacteria the healthy food they need, they will grow, thrive and help you.
 If you do not feed the bad bacteria the food they need, they will starve … And that’s exactly what you want!

-The base of the intestinal bacteria starts at birth.
+The colonization of the intestinal bacteria starts at birth.
 For example, a child that is born with cesarean has a less diverse bacterial composition than one who had a vaginal birth.
 It even seems that children who are born with a cesarean are 40% more likely to become overweight later in life.
-Unfortunately, that is nothing you can do anything about at this point, but there are certainly possibilities to help you!
+Unfortunately, that is nothing not something you can still change when you’re an adult, but there are certainly possibilities to help you!

 As I said earlier, in adults it seems that overweight people have a reduced diversity of intestinal bacteria compared to adults with a healthy weight.
 By losing weight, the diversity of the bacteria increases.
 But what kind of changes can you make in your diet to increase the different types of bacteria?

-The bacteria in the gut need nutrition.
-So-called fiber.
+The bacteria in the gut need energy.
+They create this from fiber.
 By eating enough fiber, the bacteria have an excellent nutrient source to produce short-chain fatty acids (SFCA).
 These short-chain fatty acids help keep the intestinal wall healthy and ensure a good sugar and energy metabolism.
 The short-chain fatty acid butyrate can even help to suppress appetite and stimulate the growth of brown fat (which does not store fat but creates heat).